How to Create a Powerful Amazon Target Market Customer Avatar

 Some products are meant to be given to a significant other, spouse, or boyfriend/girlfriend.
-Other products a designed for the single people out there.
-Whether or not your Amazon target market is in a relationship with someone can sometimes have an impact.
+Other products are designed for the single people out there.
+Whether or not your Amazon target audience is in a relationship with someone can sometimes have an impact.

 Here are some questions to ask about relationship status:

 - Is my product intended for people not currently dating or married to anyone?

 - Is my product intended for people in committed relationships?

 - Is my product intended for married couples?

 - Is relationship status even a factor for my product?

 This indicator has multiple tiers, as it can relate to a person who is part of an existing family as a son, daughter, cousin, aunt, uncle, etc.; family status can also refer to whether or not the customer has a family of his or her own, such a spouse and children.
 Certain products are aimed at people with families, whether being born into one or having created one.

 Here are some questions to ask about family status:

 - Is my product intended to be given as a gift to a family member at all?